 FAQs

-Are inpatient and outpatient hospitalization covered under health insurance policies?
+Q3.
+Is outpatient treatment covered under all health insurance plans?